-In this post I’ll review the Plantronics Savi W745 wireless headset, which I have used for the past two years.
+In this post, I’ll review the Plantronics Savi W745 wireless headset, which I have used for the past two years.

-Needless to say, I’m on the phone a lot, so a high-quality headset is absolutely crucial for me.
+When I’m not visiting clients, I usually work from home, and one of the most critical tools I rely on include my iMac, Macbook, iPhone, Internet connection, and headset.
+Needless to say, I’m on the phone a lot, so a high-quality headset is crucial for me.
 I have tried dozens of headset over the years, both wired and wireless but ultimately found an almost perfect one in the Plantronics Savi W745 Wireless Headset.

 I want to be able to move around my office without being tethered to my desk.
 Besides, wired headsets can often only be connected to a single device at a time.
-Which leads us to…
+The Plantronics Savi supports multiple devices!

-I use various channels to communicate with clients, co-workers and vendors, including:
+I use various channels to communicate with clients, co-workers, and vendors, including:

 - Mac: FaceTime, Skype, Comcast Softphone (replaced my desk phone a couple of months ago), Webex, GoToMeeting